wrapperband/FTCBlockTimeAnalysis/README.md

 The red line shows the reaction of the difficulty.
 Although there is always going to be a slight delay to reaction it appears to be as specified and successfully increasing and reducing the Difficulty.
 The cycles show are 20 mins of hash rate of 400% normal.

-Analysis of TheBlockFactory showed it has a FTC Hash rate of 204 MHash/s compared to Overall FTC Hash rate of  654 MHash and "core p2pool" 10 - 50 MHash/s.
+Analysis of TheBlockFactory showed it has a FTC Hash rate of 204 MHash/s compared to Overall FTC Hash rate of  654 MHash/s and "core p2pool" 10 - 50 MHash/s.

 However, it would apparently need 3 * 654 or 2,500 MHash/s to produce some of the variations in Hash rate observed.